OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 Should the administrator not be able to solve the issue, by accessing the Management Consoles, please contact OutSystems’ Support.

-### Unblock application users
+### Unblock end users (Application Users)

-If this issue is preventing users from logging in one of your applications, the situation must be handled in Users Management console (Users) by a administrator (requires Users Manager role).
-Otherwise, the user should wait for the indicated period.
+If this issue is preventing the end user from logging in one of your applications, the situation must be handled in Users Management console (Application Users) by an administrator (requires Users Manager role).
+Otherwise, the end user should wait for the indicated period.

 The following steps must be executed: